devluca999/uhome/docs/pwa_setup.md

-# PWA Setup — haume
+# PWA Setup — uhome

 ## Overview

-haume is built as a Progressive Web App (PWA) from the start.
+uhome is built as a Progressive Web App (PWA) from the start.
 This document explains what PWA features are enabled and how they work.

 ## PWA Features (MVP)